-- A replacement thermostat (available at Lowe's[®]).
+- A replacement thermostat (available at Lowe's®).
+Take the old thermostat to the store to ensure the replacement thermostat is correct.
 Note that the upper and lower thermostats are different (above).
 Some models only have one thermostat. - A business card to check the gap between the thermostat and the tank - Tape and a permanent marker to mark the wires - A flat blade and a Phillips screwdriver